-Here we’ve collected advice and "things we wish we knew" when we arrived at Middlebury from your Middlebury peers.
-Hopefully armed with some of our favorite experiential and time earned wisdom, you can start feeling like Middlebury is home before you even get here!
-Click the green headings below to reveal what we wish we knew!
-Anything else you’d like to know more about?
-Ask us at firstname.lastname@example.org.
+Here we’ve collected advice from your Middlebury peers.
+With some of our favorite experiential and time-earned wisdom, we hope Middlebury can start to feel more comfortable before you even arrive!
+Click the green headings below to reveal what we wish we knew and had known as students.
+Any other questions or concerns?
+We are here for you at firstname.lastname@example.org.

 I. Top 10 Best Kept Secrets